JoseLion/spring-r2dbc-relationships/README.md

 ### @ManyToOne

+> [!HINT]
+> You can find the complete list of parameters for this annotation in the [@ManyToOne Javadocs](https://javadoc.io/doc/io.github.joselion/spring-r2dbc-relationships/latest/io/github/joselion/springr2dbcrelationships/annotations/ManyToOne.html) reference.

 The `@ManyToOne` annotation lets you mark fields to have a many-to-one relationship.
 As mentioned in the previous section, the many-to-one relationship is the backreference of a one-to-many relationship.
 Simply put, this annotation lets you have a reference to the parent entity on each child.
 That said, the default behavior of the annotation is to populate the field after mapping the entity object, but it will not create, update, or link the parent entity.
 By default, this side of the relationship is read-only.
 You can change this behavior by setting `persist = true` in the annotation parameters, but remember that changing a single child's parent will affect all the children.

 As mentioned above, you can achieve bidirectional many-to-one relationships using the `@OneToMany` annotation on the parent side of the relationship.
 Check the previous section for more details on that.